jefbags/jefbags.github.io/_posts/2015-08-26-In-the-land-of-milk-and-honeypots-:-part-four.md

 ![pic]({{ site.baseurl }}/images/post5/pic1.png)

 As noted in my previous entries, I have been messing around with and documenting the creation of a honeypot server and environs, and the use of tools and techniques to analyze activity.
 In the last post I set up the server and did basic hardening.
-In this post, I will finish the set up of the virtual machines and install the Modern Honeypot Network application.
+In this post, I will finish the set up of the virtual machines and install the Modern Honey Network (MHN) application.

 <!--more-->